-Have you wondered how other musicians seem to get their songs played in the streets and get bookings even before their songs are on radio or TV exposure?
+Have you wondered how other musicians seem to get their songs played in the street, events and get bookings even before their songs are on radio or TV exposure?

 What you might or might not know is that they follow a particular strategy to get their brand out there.
 They follow a particular strategy, which is what we will share with you in the following 28 steps.
 These 28 steps cost next to nothing: